coder/websocket/README.md

 - [Coder](https://github.com/cdr)

-If your company or project is using this library, please feel free to open a PR to amend the list.
+If your company or project is using this library, please feel free to open an issue or PR to amend the list.